Soul Vessels and Tailpipes

 But maybe a lower emotional investment makes me more objective?

-As I said, I don’t believe in God or heaven or the notion of a soul – I see no evidence of any of these things.
+As I mentioned, I don’t believe in God, heaven, or the notion of a soul – I see no evidence of these things.
 I believe we are born of biology, just like every other animal.
-I believe our lives are shaped primarily by what happens ( the good and the bad) after entering the world.
+I believe our lives are shaped primarily by what happens (the good and the bad) after entering the world.

-That said, none of us can deny the fact we all begin in the exact same manner, moving from a fertilized egg to embryo, from an embryo to fetus, and finally, from a fetus to a baby.
+That said, none of us can deny that we all begin in the same manner, moving from a fertilized egg to an embryo, from an embryo to a fetus, and finally, from a fetus to a baby.
 Disrupting that process through abortion prevents a natural biological transformation.
-Without that disruption (and if all goes well), the end result is a baby – soul or no soul.
+Without that disruption (if all goes well), the result is a baby – soul or no soul).

-There can be many reasons why a woman decides to disrupt that biological process.
+There can be many reasons for disrupting that biological process.
 And those reasons can run the gamut from the profoundly emotional to the detached and dismissive.

-Right-to-lifers say the circumstance of the pregnancy and the situation of the woman is not what matters most.
-When it comes to pregnancy, the focus is not on how or why the woman became pregnant or whether she can support a child.
+Right-to-lifers say the circumstance of the pregnancy and the woman’s situation is not what matters most.
+Regarding pregnancy, the focus is not on how or why the woman became pregnant or whether she can support a child.
 Instead, right-to-lifers put all their focus and support on the unborn child.

 Regardless of how the seed was planted, in the eyes of a pro-lifer, the woman transforms from an autonomous human being to a vessel – as soon as fertilization occurs.